Grind420/CS2-OPB/README.md

 # Open Public Beta (OPB) for Counter-Strike 2

 Welcome to the Open Public Beta (OPB) for Counter-Strike 2!
-This is a public beta version of our game that you can download and test.
+This is a public beta version of our game that you can download and test online.

 ## How to Download